 Section 18004(a)(1)of the CARES Act, Pub.
 L. No. 116-136 (March 27, 2020), authorizes the Secretary of Education to allocate formula grant funds to higher education institutions.
 Section 18004(c) of the CARES Act requires each institution to use no less than fifty percent of the funds received to provide emergency financial aid grants to students for expenses related to the disruption of campus operations due to coronavirus.

 On April 22, 2020, Westfield State University signed and returned to the Department of Education the Certification and Agreement and the assurance that the institution has used, or intends to use, no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.
 Westfield State University was allocated a total $4,512,060, of which $2,256,030 must be paid directly to students as part of the CARES Act.

-Westfield State University is committed to getting funds to students as quickly as possible.
-Under the updated plan established by the University, students will be receiving block grants to assist with expenses related to the shift in online learning.
-Under this plan block grants will be awarded in the following amounts:
+Students enrolled at the University received block grants to assist with expenses related to the shift in online learning.
+Under this plan block grants were awarded in the following amounts: